'Third dose against Covid in the elderly is due yesterday,' says Fiocruz doctor

-Although the advance of vaccination against Covid in the country brings signs of hope, the still low vaccination coverage (with two doses) and the circulation of the more contagious delta variant of the coronavirus draw the attention of specialists, who already see worrying signs in the rate of occupation of ICUs and in the hospitalized age group.
+SAO PAULO, SP (FOLHAPRESS) — Although the advance of vaccination against Covid in the country brings signs of hope, the still low vaccination coverage (with two doses) and the circulation of the more contagious delta variant of the coronavirus draw the attention of specialists, who already see worrying signs in the ICU occupancy rate and in the age group of hospitalized patients.

 For Julio Croda, 43, infectologist and researcher at Fiocruz, the increase in hospitalizations of people over 80 years old makes it imperative to apply a booster dose in this population, the first that was vaccinated in the country, together with health professionals.